EfimSo/CipherCampus/README.md

 ## High‑level Solution:

-Our solution revolves around two key components:
+Our solution revolves around three key components:

 1. **Blockchain Merkle roots**: Each school stores the Merkle root of enrolled students for corresponding courses on the blockchain.
-This provides a public, tamper-evident record of enrolled students.
+This provides a public record of enrolled students.
 2. **Off-chain Noir ZK proof**: Before accepting a review, a Noir ZK proof is generated to confirm the reviewer's membership in the course.
 This proof is computed off-chain to ensure the privacy of the reviewer's personal information.

-## High‑level Solution:

-- Put each school’s Merkle root of enrolled students for corresponding courses on blockchain.
-  Employ an off‑chain Noir ZK proof to confirm a reviewer’s membership in the course before accepting their review.
+3. **Digital Signatures**: The reviewer signs the review text hash with their private key.
+The signature is validated under the public key which is proven to be in the Merkle tree subtree for the specific class using the ZK proof.
+This ensures the reviewer is the owner of the public key tied to the student identity.

 ## Changes after the Presentation
 ### Demo Video